 - Close windows and doors.

-- Leave in accordance with the given instructions and follow the line of traffic.
+- Leave in accordance with given instructions and follow the line of traffic.
 Drive with utmost care.

-- Follow all instructions to the letter.
+- Follow all instructions as possible.

 Those who cannot get out on their own should do the following: